Surrey Six massacre: Legal proceedings

 On 24 August 2021, Attew again sued the RCMP, alleging his life was in danger because of his role in the Surrey Six case and that the RCMP commissioner Brenda Lucki had failed to respond to his requests for police protection.
 Sek who was dying of cancer was ordered released from prison in January 2022.
 Despite being ordered deported to Cambodia in 2019, Sek was still living in Canada in 2022 and made it clear that he intended to stay in Canada.
 In October 2022, the lawyers for Haevischer and Johnston launched an appeal to the Supreme Court of Canada, arguing that the case against their clients was flawed because the investigating detectives were having sex with female witnesses including the girlfriends of Haevsicher and Johnston.
 In a filing to the Supreme Court, the lawyers for Haevischer and Johnston wrote: "The officers endangered the safety of these young women, lied to their superiors, and manipulated overtime and expense claims to cover up their alcohol-fuelled revelry".
 The same filing complained that both Johnston and Haevischer were denied bail after their arrests in April 2009 and during their time in jail were subjected to "conditions of confinement akin to torture for more than a year — including an always-lit cell smeared with mucous, feces and blood — isolating them from meaningful human contact and limiting their access to counsel.
 The conditions were characterized by the trial judge as cruel and unusual punishment.".
 Both Haevischer and Johnston appealed their convictions all the way to the Supreme Court.
 Johnston died of cancer in December 2022, but on 28 April 2023 the Supreme Court of Canada ordered that Haevischer should have the chance to appeal his conviction before the Supreme Court of British Columbia, stating that misconduct of the Mounties justified a new hearing for Haevischer.

-On 29 May 2023, Justice Ann Marie McDonald ruled in favor of Brassington's request to have the Crown pay his $255,383 legal bill.
+On 29 May 2023, Justice Ann Marie McDonald ruled in favour of Brassington's request to have the Crown pay his $255,383 legal bill.
 McDonald ruled: "The determinative issue on this application for judicial review is whether Mr. Brassington had a fair process for the consideration of his further request for (legal assistance at public expense) funding.
 I have concluded that he did not.
 Mr. Brassington did not have a timely consideration of his request nor did the minister have the full record of the information Mr. Brassington provided in support of his (legal assistance at public expense) request".
 McDonald also ruled that Brassington should not have to pay his own legal bills because: "the failure of the RCMP to forward all the materials Mr. Brassington submitted...to the minister was a breach of procedural fairness.”
 McDonald ruled that the Crown should consider paying Brassington's legal fees for the reasons she outlined.